 Each Governor serves on one or more committees and in addition, has a specific area of interest or responsibility i.e. safeguarding, aspects of the School Development Plan.
 Associate Members do not have voting rights.

 Our school strap line is “it takes a village to raise a child”.
 This is about everyone – parents, staff, governors and the wider school community – working in partnership to ensure that every child can succeed and reach their full potential.
 To achieve this, and to carry out our role as governors effectively, we need to know what issues are important to you (so we remain responsive) and ensure that you know what issues the governors are discussing (so that we remain accountable).

 Keeping in touch

-All the minutes of the full Governing Body meetings are put on the school website (see below) along with other relevant information.
+All the minutes of the full Governing Body meetings are available on request from the School Office.
 The website is a good way of keeping up to date with all aspects of school life.
 If you have a concern or a point of view to share, please come and speak to us.
 There are lots of ways of sharing your views with us including Parent Surveys or email/write to us care of the School Office.

 Becoming a Governor